 How to settle down

 There are tons of options for slowing down and staying put for a while.
 If you’re heading to any major city, then look into renting an apartment.
-BootsnAll partners with a few companies to offer rentals around the world, VRBO has apartment/house/condo rentals worldwide, though the bulk are located in the US and Europe.
-Airbnb is another great resource.
+Airbnb is the most popular resource at the moment.
+VRBO has apartment/house/condo rentals worldwide, though the bulk are located in the US and Europe.
 Simply googling your destination + apartment rentals should get you started.
 Just remember to read the reviews closely and go with a reputable agency.

 House-sitting is also becoming a popular option for those traveling long-term and looking for a place to stay put for a while.
 Not only will you get to live in someone’s house or apartment for a while, you’ll get to do it for free in most cases as this is an exchange.

 Check out the following articles and organizations to find out more information on house-sitting around the world: